-Despite the above advantages, dissemination of raw earth into mainstream construction practice has so far been hindered by economic and processing difficulties linked to soil selection, speed of construction and labour costs (Easton, 2007).
+Despite the above advantages, dissemination of raw earth into mainstream construction practice has so far been hindered by economic and processing difficulties linked to soil selection, speed of construction and labour costs [9].
 Additional obstacles have been posed by technical limitations associated to the relatively poor levels of stiffness, strength and water durability of this material.
 To improve mechanical and durability properties, raw earth is often "stabilised" by either mechanical processes, e.g. through densification, or chemical processes, e.g. through mineral cementation.
 Some methods are more effective in improving stiffness and strength but less effective in enhancing durability, while other methods exhibit opposite results.
-As pointed out by Liuzzi et al. (2013) and McGregor et al. (2014), some stabilisation methods can also induce undesirable side effects like a reduction of the material hygro-thermal inertia, defined as the ability of the surrounding environment.
+As pointed out by Liuzzi et al. [10] and McGregor et al. [11], some stabilisation methods can also induce undesirable side effects like a reduction of the material hygro-thermal inertia, defined as the ability of the material to store/release heat and moisture depending on the temperature and relative humidity of the surrounding environment.

-A relatively large number of studies have investigated mechanical stabilisation of raw earth showing that densification through compaction improves significantly mechanical and durability performance (Olivier and Mesbah, 1986; Venkatarama Reddy and Jagadish, 1993; Attom, 1997; Mesbah et al., 1999; Kouakou and Morel, 2009).
-This is also consistent with earlier studies on conventional fired bricks, which have shown a strong dependency of durability on the pore size distribution of the material (Haynes and Sneck, 1972; Maage, 1984; Robinson, 1984; Crooks et al., 1986; Winslow et al., 1988; Winslow, 1991).
+A relatively large number of studies have investigated mechanical stabilisation of raw earth showing that densification through compaction improves significantly mechanical and durability performance [12-16].
+This is also consistent with earlier studies on conventional fired bricks, which have shown a strong dependency of durability on the pore size distribution of the material [17-22].

-Other studies have instead privileged chemical stabilisation to improve the durability of raw earth (Walker and Stace, 1997; Bahar et al., 2004; Guettala et al., 2006; Jayasinghe and Kamaladasa, 2007; Miqueleiz et al., 2012; Nagaraj et al., 2014; Khadka and Shakya, 2016; Venkatarama Reddy et al., 2016).
-Unfortunately, chemical stabilisation tends to produce a noticeable reduction of moisture buffering capacity and limits the ability of the material to passively regulate indoor temperature and humidity (McGregor et al., 2014).
+Other studies have instead privileged chemical stabilisation to improve the durability of raw earth [23-30].
+Unfortunately, chemical stabilisation tends to produce a noticeable reduction of moisture buffering capacity and limits the ability of the material to passively regulate indoor temperature and humidity [11].

 Chemical stabilisation by means of alkaline additives, instead of conventional hydraulic binders such as cement and lime, can contribute to the reduction of embodied energy.
 Alkaline activation relies on an increase of the pH to trigger the release of silicon and aluminium ions naturally present in clays and the subsequent cationic exchange with calcium ions from the cementitious phase.
-This cationic exchange has two consequences: 1) the precipitation of silicon and aluminium hydrates (Diamond and Kinter, 1966) and 2) the flocculation of clay platelets induced by a change of the electrostatic double layer.
-The above reactions, which occur more effectively at an optimum pH of 12.4 (Bell, 1996), can be catalysed by different alkaline activators such as potassium or sodium hydroxide and potassium or sodium silicate (Palomo et al., 1999; Davidovits, 2005).
+This cationic exchange has two consequences: (1) the precipitation of silicon and aluminium hydrates [31] and (2) the flocculation of clay platelets induced by a change of the electrostatic double layer.
+The above reactions, which occur more effectively at an optimum pH of 12.4 [32], can be catalysed by different alkaline activators such as potassium or sodium hydroxide and potassium or sodium silicate [33, 34].
 Another recently proposed chemical stabilisation method involves the application of waterproofing agents such as silicone admixtures either on the surface of the finished walls or inside the earth prior to compaction.
-These agents react with the soil substrate forming a hydrophobic polysiloxane film inside the material capillaries, which increases resistance to water erosion (Kebao and Kagi, 2012).
-This favourable effect is however partly undermined by a reduction of moisture buffering capacity and vapour permeability (Little and Morton, 2001).
+These agents react with the soil substrate forming a hydrophobic polysiloxane film inside the material capillaries, which increases resistance to water erosion [35].
+This favourable effect is however partly undermined by a reduction of moisture buffering capacity and vapour permeability [36].

 The present work investigates the influence of mechanical and chemical stabilisation on the hygromechanical properties and, in particular, on the stiffness, strength and moisture buffering capacity of raw earth.
 Mechanical stabilisation is performed by densification through compaction at relatively large pressures from 25 to 100 MPa.
 Chemical stabilisation is instead achieved by mixing the earth with different liquid additives such as alkaline solutions and silicon hydro-repellent admixtures.
-Among the various alkaline activators, sodium hydroxide has been chosen in this study because of its efficiency in improving mechanical performance while maintaining good material hygroscopicity (Cheng and Saiyouri, 2015; Elert et al., 2015; Slaty et al., 2015).
+Among the various alkaline activators, sodium hydroxide has been chosen in this study because of its efficiency in improving mechanical performance while maintaining good material hygroscopicity [37-39].
 In the sake of simplicity and for consistency with previous terminology, we will use the term "unstabilised" to indicate compacted samples made of just earth and water while we will use the term "stabilised" to indicate compacted samples made of earth and liquid additives.